California Prop 65 – FAQ

 8. How can I lower the risk of the chemicals affecting me?

 Please use our products for your everyday outings, work, or whenever you need something fashionable to hold your necessities.
 Please avoid using our products in ways that are not in accordance to their functions.
 (Please don't eat our bags.)

 9. I don't live in California.
-Why am I see a warning tag for a California law?
+Why am I seeing a warning tag for a California law?